Singular equivalences and homological conjectures: Homological conjectures and invariants of singular equivalences

+{\it Proof.} Note that centralizer matrix algebras are a CM-finite Gorenstein algebras (see \cite[Theorem 1.1(2)]{xz2} and \cite[Theorem 1.1]{kiwy1}).
+It was shown in \cite[Corollary 3.6]{z2} that (ARC/GNC) holds true for CM-finite Gorenstein algebras.
+Thus (ARC/GNC) holds true for centralizer matrix algebras. $\square$

-\begin{Rem}{\rm It was proved that the finitistic dimension conjecture \cite{bass} is true for centralizer matrix algebras over fields (see \cite{lx1, xz2}).
+\begin{Rem}{\rm It was proved that the finitistic dimension conjecture (FDC) \cite{bass} is true for centralizer matrix algebras over fields (see \cite{lx1, xz2}).
 This implies that the strong Nakayama \cite{cf1}, generalized Nakayama \cite{ar}, Nakayama \cite{naka}, Wakamatsu tilting \cite[Section IV.3, p.71]{br} and tilting (or projective) complement conjectures \cite{hu} hold true for centralizer matrix algebras over fields.
-Clearly, Gorenstein symmetry conjecture hods for centralizer matrix algebras.
+Also, it is known that if (FDC) holds for all algebras, then (ARC/GNC) holds for all algebras.
+Clearly, Gorenstein symmetry conjecture holds for centralizer matrix algebras.
 Moreover, Tachikawa's first and second conjectures (TC1) and (TC2) (see \cite[p.115-116]{tachikawa}) hold true for centralizer matrix algebras.
-In fact, we consider the generator and cogenerator $M:=A\oplus D(A)$ for a $CM$-finite Gorenstein algebra $A$.
-Then it follows from the condition of (TC1) and Lemma \ref{arcfg}(2) that $M$ is projective, and therefore $D(A)$ is projective and $A$ is self-injective.
-Note that (TC2) is a consequence (ARC).
-Thus all homological conjectures in \cite[Cojcetures, p.
-409]{ars} hold true for centralizer matrix algebras over fields.
+In fact, we consider the generator and cogenerator $M:=A\oplus D(A)$ for a centralizer matrix algebra $A$.
+Then it follows from the condition of (TC1) and Proposition \ref{ar-for-cma} that $M$ is projective, and therefore $D(A)$ is projective and $A$ is self-injective.
+This implies that (TC1) holds true.
+The validity of (TC2) follows from the following general fact: if (ARC) holds for a class of algebras, then (TC2) holds for all self-injective algebras in this class.
+Altogether, all homological conjectures in \cite[Conjectures, p.
+409]{ars} hold true for centralizer matrix algebras over fields. }\end{Rem}